 Walk another three blocks to this decorative fountain, and with another potable fountain to the right of it, and take a right hand turn onto the Calle Carbaca.
 Pass by a tienda on your left.

 Walk one block and turn left, back onto the Calle Larga.
 You can see the church ahead.
 There is one casa rural along this street, the Casa de Vacaciones Tordillos that I never did see.
 It would be a reasonable halfway mark in Tordillos, from Mancera de Abajo to Alba de Tormes at 14.3 kilometers if you wanted to break up the 31.8 kilometer day.
 Just be sure to call ahead to the Casa Tordillos if you plan to stay here.
+It may not be appropriate for pilgrims.

 We stopped here in the shade to have a quick cookie break and a nice respite from the hot sun.
 We had hoped to find a bite to eat here in a café, but instead we had cookies from our pack, waiting for a better opportunity in Garcihernández farther down the road.